Chad Opposition Leaders Get One-year Suspended Terms - UrduPoint

 An authorised march in the capital on May 14 against France's military presence in Chad turned violent.

-Seven petrol stations belonging to the French oil major Total were attacked and 12 police were injured, according to a police toll.
+Seven petrol stations belonging to the French oil major Total were attacked and 12 police officers injured, according to a police toll.

 In the aftermath, the authorities carried out a string of arrests among the march organisers, who denied any responsibility for the violence.